Theronguard/Emergency-Dice/README.md

 * Revives every dead player
 * Spawns about 3-9 (random) scrap items beneath you with a lower weight.
 * Gives you a shotgun with ammo
+* Gives you the ability to fly with your sprint key
+* Allows you to pick any effect (both good and bad ones)

 ### Good